GLOBAL MARKETS-Stocks, dollar jump as FBI clears Clinton in email probe

 By Chuck Mikolajczak

-NEW YORK, Nov 7 Stock markets across the globe surged on Monday, as did the U.S. dollar, putting them on track for their biggest gains in weeks after the FBI stood by its view that no criminal charges were warranted against Hillary Clinton over her email practices.
+NEW YORK, Nov 7 Global equity markets surged on Monday, as did the U.S. dollar, putting them on track for their biggest gains in weeks after the FBI stood by its view that no criminal charges were warranted against Hillary Clinton.

-The news lifted a cloud over the Democrat's presidential campaign and gave it new momentum before Tuesday's U.S. election, sending the benchmark S&P 500 index up 2 percent.
-The index was on pace to snap a nine-day losing skid, its longest in more than 35 years, and to post its best daily performance in over eight months.
+The news lifted a cloud over the Democrat's presidential campaign and gave it new momentum just two days before the U.S. election, and sent the benchmark S&P 500 index up more than 1 percent.
+The index was on pace to snap a nine-day losing skid, its longest in more than 35 years, and to post its best daily performance in over four months.

-European stocks were up 1.5 percent and many of the safe-haven assets that had performed strongly last week, when polls showed Republican candidate Donald Trump closing the gap with Clinton, reversed course.
-Gold and U.S. Treasury bond prices fell.
+European stocks were up 1.4 percent and many of the safe-haven assets that had performed so strongly last week when polls showed Republican candidate Donald Trump closing the gap reversed course as gold and bonds fell.

 "It is certainly a relief rally for Hillary Clinton - investors worldwide were concerned about the uncertainty surrounding Trump," said Jack Ablin, chief investment officer at BMO Private Bank in Chicago.